bahamas10/node-bpm/README.md

 * `ms` - The time in milliseconds from the previous to the current tap
 * `count` - How many times you have tapped

+It's also possible for `bpm` to read a stream on stdin.
+The following is possible, but not recommended

+    $ yes | bpm

 ### Node Module

 ``` js